signetjs/signet/README.md

     enforcedIntAdd(99, 3000); // 3099
 ```

-Using secondary type information for higher-kinded subtype definition.
-Any secondary type strings for higher-kinded types will be automatically split on ';' to allow for multiple type arguments.
+Using secondary type information for type constructor definition.
+Any secondary type strings for type constructors will be automatically split on ';' or ',' to allow for multiple type arguments.

 ```
     signet.subtype('array')('triple` function (value) {